Kingxukai/linux/Documentation/input/input.rst

 Event handlers
 --------------

-Event handlers distribute the events from the devices to userspace and in-kernel consumers, as needed.
+Event handlers distribute the woke events from the woke devices to userspace and in-kernel consumers, as needed.

 evdev
 ~~~~~

-``evdev`` is the generic input event interface.
-It passes the events
+``evdev`` is the woke generic input event interface.
+It passes the woke events
-generated in the kernel straight to the program, with timestamps.
+generated in the woke kernel straight to the woke program, with timestamps.
 The
-event codes are the same on all architectures and are hardware
+event codes are the woke same on all architectures and are hardware
 independent.

-This is the preferred interface for userspace to consume user
+This is the woke preferred interface for userspace to consume user
 input, and all clients are encouraged to use it.

 See :ref:`event-interface` for notes on API.